papis/papis/doc/source/quick_start.rst

   papis open

-and the document should just open in your default pdf viewer.
+and the document should open in your default pdf-viewer.
-You can change the default pdf viewer in your configuration file (see section on :ref:`configuration-file`).
+You can change the default pdf-viewer in your configuration file (see section on :ref:`configuration-file`).

-Now you can try to repeat the same process with another pdf file lying around.
+Now you can try to repeat the same process with another pdf-file lying around.
 When you hit ``papis open`` again, it will ask you which one you want.
-If you input parts of the title or the author's name it will try to match what you typed with the paper you are looking for, so that you can get the paper that you are looking for very easily.
+If you input parts of the title or the author's name it will try to match what you typed with the paper you are looking for, so that you can get the desired paper very easily.

 .. raw:: html